fshowalter/movielog-archive/reviews/it-follows-2014.md

 The strangers don't last long either, likely because Jay either doesn't warn them or they just don't believe her.
 Either way, the thing's soon back after Jay, but this time her and her friends come up with a plan.

 The go to the local indoor pool, where Jay waits in the center of the water.
 Around the edges, they've placed various electrical items.
-The plan seems to be to electrocute the apparition.[^2] After a bit the thing does show up, but is reluctant to enter the water.
+The plan seems to be to electrocute the apparition[^2].
+After some tense waiting, the thing shows up, but is reluctant to enter the water.
 Instead, it starts throwing things at Jay.
 One of her friends produces a handgun.
 He fires blind at where the creature might be.
-He wings another of her friends before finally putting a bullet right in the creature's head.
+He wings another of her friends before putting a bullet right in the creature's head.
 The thing falls into the pool, and tries to drag Jay under before it dies, ending the curse.

 But, of course, it doesn't end.
 And neither does the film.
 Instead, Jay has sex with another of her friends.
 The ambiguous finale sees the two walking hand in hand down the street, with a figure that might be the creature looming behind them.